|

 Our youngest son is in a local troop in our area and is going for

+his merit badge in canoeing this summer.
 However, his camp isn't in The Grand Teton National Park.

 Wow, what an awesome opportunity those